 Can I take them with other medications?

-Neither is known to cause adverse interactions with other treatments.
-Nevertheless you should ensure that your prescriber knows about any other medications you are using or have recently used during consultation.
+It depends on the other treatments you are taking.
+You should ensure that your prescriber knows about any other medications you are using or have recently used during consultation.

 What’s the difference between the medications?